-Oskurd – Twitch has been my main the whole time and I haven’t even thought about other platforms to stream on.
-Maybe about 2 month ago I started posting YouTube videos with a schedule and to try adding more value for my work with it.
+Oskurd – Twitch was my main platform since new year 2020 and now I stream only in Mixer.
+Reason why I made that change… Well lets say nicely.
+Twitch has changed too much since I started.
+Fall 2019 I started posting YouTube videos with a schedule and to try adding more value for my work with it.
 I am slowly getting bigger there as well.

 Justin – Yeah, I haven’t really dove into the other streaming platforms much myself, but some are jumping to Mixer and Facebook full time.
 What devices do you prefer to stream from?
 (Console, PC…etc)

 Oskurd – This all depends what game it is.
 Do I have it on PS4 or PC, do I want platinum from it or not (PS4).
 In these days, when you start getting a bigger name as a streamer, you can get game codes for free and sometimes you can’t choose the platform.
 But personally shooting/aiming games on PC and adventure games on PlayStation 4

 Justin – I hear you, sometimes there is console exclusives too so you have to use that console to stream if you want to stream that game.
 Astral Chain was a good example where it was only for Nintendo Switch and I wasn’t able to stream it myself.
 I do also have PS4 and PC for streaming.
 What is your preferred streaming hardware/PC/software setup (PC Specs)?
 (Webcam, Elgado Streamdeck, SLOBS/StreamElements…etc)